microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 ## Apis

-API Version: v1.0-prerelease
+API Version: `v1.0-prerelease`

-To help manage the supported tags in a given DICOM server instance, a few APIs are available.
+To help manage the supported tags in a given DICOM server instance, the following API endpoints have been added.

 | Api                                                          | Description                                  |
 | ------------------------------------------------------------ | -------------------------------------------- |